void

 fjosephland.png

 Franz Joseph Land is mentioned by Švejk in a conversation with Einjährigfreiwilliger Marek and the guard on the way from Mariánská kasárna to the station in Budějovice.
-The two portray it as an Austrian colony, inhabited by eskimos.
+The two portray it as an Austrian colony, inhabited by Eskimos.

 Background

 Franz Joseph Land is an archipelago in the northern part of the Barents Sea which belongs to Russia.
-The first officially recognized discovery took place in 1873 by the Austro-Hungarian North Pole Expedition led by polar explorers Julius von Payer and Karl Weyprecht.
+The first officially recognised discovery took place in 1873 by the Austro-Hungarian North Pole Expedition led by polar explorers Julius von Payer and Karl Weyprecht.
 On their way back the expedition requested that the isles be named after the emperor and this was reported in the newspapers in 1874[a].

 Quote(s) from the novel